adlnet/xAPI-Spec/xAPI-Data.md

 		<td>usageType</td>
 		<td>IRI</td>
-		<td>Identifies the usage of this attachment.
+		<td>Identifies the usage of this Attachment.
 For example: one expected use case
-		for attachments is to include a "completion certificate".
-A type IRI corresponding to this usage MUST be coined, and used with completion certificate attachments.</td>
+		for Attachments is to include a "completion certificate".
+An IRI corresponding to this usage MUST be coined, and used with completion certificate attachments.</td>
 		<td>Required</td>
 		<td></td>